-pen flame my electrical switch or plug or unplug anythn ows and vacate building supplier from neighbor's house, if not reached, call fire a as unit must be installed by a qualified installer to prevent the possibility an explosion.
+- Do not light any appliance - Extinguish any open flame - Do not touch any electrical switch or plug or unplug anything - Open windows and vacate building - Call gas supplier from neighbor's house, if not reached, call fire department - This unit must be installed by a qualified installer to prevent the possibility of an explosion.
 Your dealer will know the requirements in your area and can inform you of those people considered qualified.
 The room heater should be inspected before use and at least annually by a qualified service person.
-More frequent cleaning may be required due to excessive lint from carpeting, bedding material, etc.

-The instructions in this manual must be strictly adhered to.
+More frequent cleaning may be required due to excessive lint from carpeting, bedding material, etc. - The instructions in this manual must be strictly adhered to.
 Do not use makeshift methods or compromise in the installation.
-Improper installation will void the warranty and safety listing.

-This heater is either approved for natural gas (NG) or for propane (LP).
+Improper installation will void the warranty and safety listing. - This heater is either approved for natural gas or for LP (propane).
 Burning the incorrect fuel will void the warranty and safety listing and may cause an extreme safety hazard.
-Direct questions about the type of fuel used to your dealer.
-Check the label and flame adjust knob on the gas control valve.
+Any questions about the type of fuel used should be directed towards your dealer.

-ive that control compartments, screens, or circulating air passageways of the heater be kept clean and free of obstructions.
-These areas provide the air necessary for safe operation.

-- Gas - Do not store or use gasoline or other flammable liquids in the vicinity of this heater. - Keep all furniture or other combustible items at least 36" away from the front of the heater.
+- Contact your local building officials to obtain a permit and information on any installation restrictions or inspection requirements in your area.
+Notify your insurance company of this heater as well. - It is imperative that control compartments, screens, or circulating air passageways of the heater be kept clean and free of obstructions.
+These areas provide the air necessary for safe operation. - Do not store or use gasoline or other flammable liquids in the vicinity of this heater.